 Hearing loss is a spectrum, everyone is different and has different types of hearing loss.
 There are also many different terms for deafness including Deaf, deaf and hard of hearing.
 Someone may prefer to be identified by a particular term and be offended by another term, so the best option is to ask!

-7. Lack of hearing doesn't mean lack of intelligence or ability
+7. Lack of hearing doesn't mean lack of ability